Updated July 2021

 - “Great work.
 Your business listing is complete.”
 This means someone at your business already claimed the listing and the profile is complete on Google.
 You are good to go.
 If you want to make any updates to your Google My Business listing, click “Get Started”.

 - “Your business info might be incorrect on Google.”
 This means your listing is incomplete.
 There is information about your business on Google, but it is unverified and the listing is unclaimed.
 Click “Get Started” to verify and confirm your location (see “Verification Process” below).

 - “Your business doesn’t have a free Google listing.”
 This means there is no information about your business on Google.
 Click “Get Started” to create a new listing for your business.
 Once you have created your listing, move on to the verification process detailed below.

-- If you do not have access to a Google Trusted Verifier, you can verify your business by post card.
 Start by signing into Google My Business.
-Go to the business that you want to verify and click “Verify Now”.
+Go to the business that you want to verify and click “Verify Now.”
 A postcard request screen will appear.
-Make sure the address is the correct one, because they will be sending the postcard to that address.
-Then click “Send postcard”.
-Your postcard should arrive within 5 days.
-If your postcard is lost or missing, request a new one here.
-Once your postcard arrives, log back into your Google My Business account and click “Manage location”.
+Make sure your business’ address is correct, then click “Send postcard.”
+Your postcard should arrive within 5 days, but may take up to 2 weeks.
+If your postcard is lost or missing, you can request a new one.
+Once your postcard arrives, log back into your Google My Business account and click “Manage location.”
 Enter the 5-digit verification code that is on the postcard.
-Click “Submit”.
+Click “Submit.”

 Congrats!
 You are officially a verified business on Google Maps.
 You can now fill in the rest of your profile and get more customers in the door!